Zero-ing out the cost of your real estate marketing is more fantasy than reality.

 We’d like to speak from our own experience with what has worked to lower real estate marketing costs.
 Perhaps these principals can be applied to other forms of marketing you do, if you aren’t currently publishing a 12-page paper.
 Our clients are all top-producing Realtors for whom we publish and mail custom newspapers.
 It’s for them individually, not for an office or an entire brokerage, which differentiates them from competing agents.

-Because our agents are well established, they tend to have excellent vendor relationships in place.
+Because our agents are well established, they tend to have excellent vendors relationships in place.
 They are also using a medium that makes sense for including advertisers, so they are set up for success with lowering the cost of their direct mail marketing (without compromising effectiveness or spending time selling ads).

 On average, our clients save 15-20% with ads.
 They do this by leaning into our RESPA-compliant program and sticking to the right advertisers.